 In his essay “Painting as a pastime”.
 Churchill writes that once he gets to heaven, he will spend most of his first million years painting and get to the bottom of the subject.

 3) Churchill disliked Gandhi.

 Another interesting and fun fact about Winston Churchill is that he disliked Gandhi a lot.
-He is no stranger to controversies and his views on Indians are quite well known.
+He is no stranger to controversies and his views on Indians are quite clear.
 Senior Cabinet member Leo Amery recounted how Churchill once called Indians a beastly race with a beastly religion.

-In 1942 when Gandhi held his quit India movement, Churchill was quite displeased by it.
+Gandhi’s 1942 quit India movement thoroughly displeased Churchill.
 He insisted that Gandhi was acting on behalf of Axis powers.
-In another instance when Gandhi held a 3 week fast in prison, Churchill had suspicions about it and was convinced he was using energy supplements and not fasting.
+In another instance when Gandhi held a 3 week fast in prison, Churchill had suspicions about it as well.
+He was convinced he was using energy supplements and not fasting.
 He even wrote to the Viceroy to confirm his suspicions if Gandhi was taking glucose with his water.
 The viceroy responded by saying that he was not.

 In 1951, Churchill was once again a key figure of controversy when he released a portion of his war memoirs called “Hinge of Fate”.
 In this, he claimed that Gandhi used glucose water as a supplement in the early days of his fast.
-As an outcome, there was a huge outcry in India and Gandhi’s secretary even wrote enraged letters to Churchill.
+Consequently, there was a huge outcry in India and Gandhi’s secretary even wrote angry letters to Churchill.
 Additionally, the Indian Press was also furious by his allegations and released articles criticising him.